danevandyck/danevandyck/resume.md

-Axcient provides end-to-end Disaster Recovery as a Service, beginning with the replication of protected devices and extending to file and folder recovery, restore point export and business continuity.
+Axcient provides end-to-end Disaster Recovery as a Service, beginning with the replication of protected devices and extending to file and folder recovery, restore point export and site failover.
 The Storage and Recovery Cloud is the core of that service, exposing secure ReSTful interfaces to replication clients, end users and the UI.
-I have either contributed to or led the development teams responsible for building it.
-Core concepts are filesystems, virtualization, networking, deduplicated storage and web services.
+I have contributed to or led the development teams responsible for building it.
+The relevant technical domains are filesystems, virtualization, networking, deduplicated storage and web services.

-_leadership_
+_technical guidance_

-- technical guidance of a distributed team of five developers (plus 1 QA and 1 SRE) with mixed experience
+- technical guidance of a distributed team of seven engineers of mixed experience
+- architectural and operational oversight and codebase maintenance
+- regular feedback sessions with team members
+- documentation policies facilitating onboarding and transfer of information
+- test automation policies supporting a regular release cadence
+- devops policies supporting continuous integration without SREs
+- a continuous integration architecture supporting all-or-nothing deployments

+_planning_

-- technical oversight of Axcient's Storage and Recovery Cloud
+- maintenance of a multi-quarter roadmap with product and engineering leadership
-- thorough and continual code reviews
 - daily backlog refinement and prioritization
-- organization of weekly bug scrubs with support and QA
+- weekly escalation and bug scrubs with support and QA
-- creation, maintenance and socialization of a multi-quarter roadmap with product and engineering leadership
-- "automate everything" approach to regression testing supporting regular and frequent minor releases
-- "document everything" approach to development supporting rapid onboarding

-_virtual private guest networks_

-- virtual IPv4 guest networks embedded within an IPv6 host network
-- securely separated overlapping virtual IPv4 address spaces supporting guest-internet and guest-guest traffic
+- issue tracking system workflow and board design

+_multi-tenant overlay networking_

+- overlay networking in a public cloud VPC without broadcast support
+- L3 over L3 overlay networking (without L2 tunnelling)
+- a networking fabric agnostic with respect to guest-host placement
+- overlay network support for egress and ingress traffic
-- DNS and DHCP services for virtual IPv4 network guests
+- overlay network support for DNS and DHCP services
-- IPSec VPN access to virtual IPv4 guest networks

-_distributed workqueue_

-- proposal, design and implementation of a distributed, asynchronous workqueue
-- consistent task ownership across many workers without large-scale consensus
-- modular task definitions and generic ReSTful client APIs
-- scalable "pull" architecture, long-polling workers
-- reassignment of stale tasks through a configurable TTL
+- netfilter, iptables, iproute2, IPv6, SIIT (EAM), network namespaces

 _zero-amplification block storage_